Canon M200 vs Panasonic G7

 It is notable that the G7 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M200 does not feature such a mic input.

 The M200 is a recent model that features in the current product line-up of Canon.
-In contrast, the G7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G7 was succeeded by the Panasonic G85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the M200 and G7 can be found, respectively, in the Canon M200 Manual (free pdf) or the online Panasonic G7 Manual.

 So what conclusions can be drawn?
 Is the Canon M200 better than the Panasonic G7 or vice versa?
 The listing below highlights the relative strengths of the two models.